Village Hall, Missenden Road, Great Kingshill HP15 6DW

 Built on land gifted in Trust to the village by Sharon Grote Turner Esq of Peterley, the hall was built in 1913 to provide an amenity for the local community.
 There are two large rooms, the second being added in a significant extension completed in 1977, and a modern kitchen which was refurbished in 2020.
 As well as hosting a very wide range of activities, the hall(s) can be hired for parties.
 The hall is run by a group of volunteer Trustees in accordance with the Charities Commission.

 Hiring the Village Hall (the Hall is currently closed following Government guidelines)

 Activities in the Village Hall

-The Village Hall is used on a regular basis by a wide variety of local clubs and activity groups ranging from badminton, to pilates, to dance, and talks - with the hall currently closed many of these activities are being run on-line you will find a list, together with contact details by using the 'regular events' link above.
+The Village Hall is used on a regular basis by a wide variety of local clubs and activity groups ranging from badminton, to pilates, to dance, and talks - with the hall currently closed many of these activities are being run on-line you will find a list of regular activities, together with contact details by using the 'regular events' link above.

 For other events happening at the hall click here.